 - Inside 365 Business Premium: Microsoft Intune

-- Inside 365 Business Premium: Azure AD Premium P1
+- Inside 365 Business Premium: Microsoft Entra ID Plan 1 (formerly Azure AD Premium P1)

 - Inside 365 Business Premium: Microsoft Defender for Office 365 Plan 1

-- Inside 365 Business Premium: Azure Information Protection Plan 1
+- Inside 365 Business Premium: Information Protection and sensitivity labels (Microsoft Purview)

 If you’re keen to get your business started with a new Business Premium subscription for Microsoft 365, we’re here to help.
 Call the team now on 01865 59 4000 or fill in the form below to get the ball rolling.